-Additionally, the COVID-19 outbreak and the resulting slowdown in economic activity reduced the demand for various natural resources, including oil, and increased the price volatility of natural resources and companies within the energy industry.
-Companies in the energy industry have been adversely impacted by the reduced demand and by price competition among key oil producing countries.
+Additionally, for example, the COVID-19 outbreak and the resulting slowdown in economic activity reduced the demand for various natural resources, including oil, and increased the price volatility of natural resources and companies within the energy industry.
+Companies in the energy industry were adversely impacted by the reduced demand and by price competition among key oil producing countries.

 Real Estate Investments Risk.
 The Fund will, from time to time, make investments for which real estate is a significant portion of the investment's asset base or value.
 Real estate values are affected by a number of factors, including changes in the general economic climate, local conditions (such as an oversupply of or a reduction in demand for real estate), the quality and philosophy of management, competition based on rental rates, attractiveness and location of the properties, financial condition of tenants, buyers and sellers or properties, quality of maintenance, insurance and management services and changes in operating costs.
-Real estate values are also affected by and sensitive to factors such as government regulations (including those governing usage, improvements, zoning and taxes), interest rate levels, the availability of financing and potential liability under changing environmental and other laws.
+Real estate values are also affected by and sensitive to factors such as government regulations

+(including those governing usage, improvements, zoning and taxes), interest rate levels, the availability of financing and potential liability under changing environmental and other laws.

 Real estate assets generally will be subject to the risks incident to the ownership and operation of real estate and real estate-related assets and/or risks incident to the making of nonrecourse mortgage loans secured by real estate, including risks associated with both the domestic and international general economic climates; local real estate conditions; risks due to dependence on cash flow; risks and operating problems arising out of the absence of certain construction materials; changes in supply of, or demand for, competing properties in an area (as a result, for instance, of overbuilding); the financial condition of tenants, buyers and sellers of properties; changes in availability of debt financing; energy and supply shortages; changes in the tax, real estate, environmental and zoning laws and regulations; various uninsured or uninsurable risks; natural disasters; and the ability of the Fund or third-party borrowers to manage the real properties.
 The Fund could incur the burdens of ownership of real property, which include the paying of expenses and taxes, maintaining such property and any improvements thereon, and ultimately disposing of such property.
-The COVID-19 outbreak could have ongoing significant adverse impacts on the real estate market, including lower occupancy rates, decreased lease payments, defaults and foreclosures, among other consequences.